 This workshop, which is part of the International Conference on Computational Science aims to provide a forum for multiscale application modellers, framework developers and experts from the distributed infrastructure communities to identify and discuss challenges in, and possible solutions for, modelling and simulating multiscale systems, as well as their execution on advanced computational resources and their validation against experimental data.

-The accepted papers will be included in the open-access Procedia Computer Science series and indexed by Scopus, ScienceDirect, and Thomson Reuters Conference Proceedings Citation (former ISI Proceedings) – an integrated index within Web of Science.
+The accepted full and short papers will be included in the open-access Procedia Computer Science series and indexed by Scopus, ScienceDirect, and Thomson Reuters Conference Proceedings Citation (former ISI Proceedings) – an integrated index within Web of Science.
 The papers will contain linked references, XML versions and citable DOI numbers.

 Derek Groen, Brunel University London, UK;

 Valeria Krzhizhanovskaya, University of Amsterdam, The Netherlands, ITMO University and St. Petersburg Polytechnic University, Russia;

 Alfons Hoekstra, University of Amsterdam, The Netherlands and ITMO University, Russia;

 Bartosz Bosak, Poznan Supercomputing and Networking Center (PSNC), Poland;